How do you say goodbye in French without sounding like a broken record?

 - “French Greetings and Goodbyes” flashcards from Quizlet: Mix it up with these flashcards to say hello or goodbye in different ways in French.

 - FluentU’s authentic French videos: Hear how French speakers actually use these words in real life thanks to the real French videos on FluentU.
-You will find everything from movie trailers to music videos to inspiring speeches.

 Just search for a word and FluentU will show you which videos have it.
 For example, you will hear the phrase “au revoir” several times in this funny YouTube video about awkward goodbyes.